RAbraham/myblog/_posts/2021-10-29-dsl-datalog-ohm-glue.md

 ---
 toc: true
 layout: post
-description: A toy Datalog interpreter using Ohm interpreter and Glue.
+description: A toy Datalog parser using Ohm parser and Glue.
 categories: [markdown]
-title: A toy Datalog interpreter using Ohm and Glue.
+title: A toy Datalog parser using Ohm and Glue.
 ---

 # Objective